-Norbulingka is regarded as ‘Summer Palace’ in Lhasa.
-Norbulingka, meaning ‘treasured park’ in Tibetan, is located in the west suburb of Lhasa City, at the bank of Kyichu River and about 1 kilometer to the southwest of Potala Palace.
+Norbulingka is considered the ‘Summer Palace’ of Lhasa.
+Norbulingka, meaning ‘treasured park’ in Tibetan, is located in the west suburb of Lhasa City, at the bank of Kyichu River and about 3,300 feet (1 kilometer) to the southwest of Potala Palace.

-Before 1740s, the site of Norbelingka is an desolate land where weeds grew and wild animals lived.
-The history of the Norbulingka can be traced back to the 7th Dalai Lama who used a spring here to cure his health problem.
-So government of Qing Dynasty decided to build a pavilion for him.
+Before the 1740s, the site of Norbelingka was a desolate land where weeds thrived and wild animals lived.
+The history of the Norbulingka can be traced back to the 7th Dalai Lama who used a spring here to cure his health problem, and the government of the Qing Dynasty subsequently decided to build a pavilion for him.

-The 8th Dalai Lama enlarged the Norbulingka on its former base and the pool was digged into a lake.
-According to the architectural style from the inland areas of China, the Dragon King temple and palace were built in the midst of the lake, which were connected with other places by stone bridge.
-In 1922, Golden Phodron and a cluster of buildings were built in the southwest during 13th Dalai Lama’s times and lots of flowers and trees were planted nearby.
+The 8th Dalai Lama enlarged the Norbulingka on its former base and the pool was dug into a lake.
+According to the architectural style from the inland areas of China, the Dragon King temple and palace were built in the midst of the lake, which were connected with other places by stone bridges.
+In 1922, Golden Phodron and a cluster of buildings were built in the southwest during the life of the 13th Dalai Lama’s and lots of flowers and trees were planted nearby.

-Norbulingka takes an area of approximately 36 hectares and is considered to be the largest man-made garden in Tibet.
+Norbulingka takes up approximately 90 acres (36 hectares) and is considered to be the largest man-made garden in Tibet.
 A two-storied pavilion facing west is the first spot seen by tourists after entering the garden, which is the place to perform Tibetan Opera for Dalai Lama.
 The front area is the stage of Tibetan Opera and the second story is for watching the performance.

 Admission Fee: 60RMB

-Open Time: 9:30-18:30
+Open Hours: 9:30-18:30